datapractice/machinelearners/log.md

 ## Tue 20 Dec 15:25:33 GMT 2016
-- sbuckley asks: And were you able to get better resolution files for figures 7.1 and 8.2?
+- **sbuckley asks:** And were you able to get better resolution files for figures 7.1 and 8.2?
    - 7.1 is the circos genome -- can send the highres version of this. it is big. and here ch6_topologies/figure/circos.pdf
    - 8.2 early technical report from rumelhart -- not sure that i need this page here. but I extracted it -- as ch7_subjects/figure/fig8-2.pdf
    - sent both files to sb; but I still have bigger circos at home
+   - actually I don't -- that is the big one.
+The small circos was manuscript_files/figure/circos_small.pdf -- that's the one the press might have seen ..